-Name and address of each Nature of Description of Description of corporation in which I had an interest (if any) position (if any) principal objects (if interest or held a position at the any) of corporation return date/at any time since 30 (except in case of June listed company)
+E. Interests and positions in corporations Nature of interest (if any) position (if any) Description of principal objects (if any) of corporation (except in case of listed company)

 F. Were you a property developer or a close associate of a property developer on the return date?
 (Y/N)